 Ladybug Unit for Preschoolers from giftofcuriosity.com: Get a kit to raise ladybugs, and observe them as they cycle through the larval, pupae, and adult stages.
 Kids will have such fun watering them and watching them grow.
 You’ll also find ideas for a sensory bin, ladybug fingerprints, and ladybug rocks here.

-The Joy of Growing Ladybugs from livingmontessorinow.com: Learn about growing your own ladybugs, including recommended materials for growing them and for studying the life cycle.
+The Joy of Growing Ladybugs from livingmontessorinow.com: Learn about growing your own ladybugs, including recommended materials for growing them and studying the life cycle.

 Spring Life Cycle Sequencing from 3dinosaurs.com: These 3-part cards focus on first, second, third, fourth, rather than the names of the ladybug stages, so it’s a great way to teach number sequencing with a fun spring theme.